 CHAPTER 1

-In the days when Jesus Christ was born, who was the King over the land (Matthew 2:1)? _________________ Our history books refer to this king as HEROD THE GREAT, and that is exactly what he was.
+In the days when Jesus Christ was born, who was the king over the land (Matthew 2:1)? _________________ Our history books refer to this King as Herod the Great, and that is exactly what he was.
 He was great in wickedness, great in cruelty and great in his love for power.
 You can see his jealousy and love for power in Matthew 2:2-3.
-History tells us that without mercy he murdered some of his closest family members, including one of his many wives and also her two brothers.
-He was a monster of a man.
-Even the emperor Augustus (the man who was the KING over all the empire) once said, "It’s better to be Herod’s hog (pig) than to be his son."
+History tells us that he murdered some of his closest family members, without showing any mercy, including one of his many wives and her two brothers.
+Herod the Great was a monster of a man.
+Even the Emperor Augustus (the man who was the King over all the empire) once said, "It’s better to be Herod’s hog (pig) than to be his son."

-In the last months of Herod’s life there was a baby born in Bethlehem who was the K____________ of the J_______ (Matthew 2:2) and who was also the K____________ of K______________ (Revelation 19:16).
+In the last months of Herod’s life there a baby was born in Bethlehem who was the K____________ of the J_______ (Matthew 2:2) and who was also called the K____________ of K______________ (Revelation 19:16).
 Herod did not want any RIVAL KING to challenge his position on the throne.
-He was KING, and he considered himself the only KING.
-He did not want anyone else to be KING.
+He was the King, and he considered himself the only King.
+He did not want anyone else to be King.

-Sometimes we act just like Herod--we don’t want the Lord to be the KING of our life, we want to be KING and remain on the throne.
+Sometimes we act just like Herod in that we do not want the Lord to be the King of our life.
+Instead we want to be our own King.
+We want SELF to be on the throne of our heart and no one else.
 "Don’t tell me what to do, Lord.
 I’ll do whatever I want to do!
-I’m my own KING!"
+I’m my own King!"
+It is so important to let the Lord Jesus be the King of our life, and to submit to His authority and to His Word.

 Herod asked the wise men two important questions: